apache/accumulo-website/_docs-2/getting-started/quickstart.md

 Accumulo requires running [Zookeeper] and [HDFS] instances which should be set up before configuring Accumulo.

+**Important note:** As of version 3.0.0, HDFS supports [Erasure Coding] (EC) in addition to traditional replication.
+Accumulo on erasure coded directories should be considered experimental at this time.
+If you wish to try erasure coding in your environment, be aware that the current EC implementation does not support `hsync()` and `hflush()`, making it unsuited for storing the Accumulo write-ahead logs.  **Dataloss may occur if EC is used for the write-ahead logs.** If EC is in use, ensure that at least the WAL directories (by default in `/accumulo/wal`) use HDFS replication.
+It is also advisable that tables in the `accumulo` namespace utilize replication as well.
+For more information, see the [Erasure Coding guide][ec-guide].

 The primary configuration files for Accumulo are [accumulo.properties], [accumulo-env.sh], and [accumulo-client.properties] which are located in the `conf/` directory.